“Is it too late to start a blog?”

 - There is ALWAYS room for another blog on any topic, niche, market, industry etc you want to enter.
 Blogs come and go constantly, and room is always made for new ones that capture the attention of readers

 Even if there's a blog that covers the same topic(s) as you, you have a unique voice you can share.
 Everyone writes differently and have their own style, which is one of the reasons why people love reading blogs.
 Blogs are personal-able, they're intimate and relatable.
 Meaning people are always looking for a blog they can relate to that talks to them on the same wave-length.

-I'm not the first person to have a blog about passive income and living life on my own terms, but people like you still come and read my posts because they're relatable to you.
+I'm not the first person to have a blog about passive income and living life on my own terms, but people like you, still come and read my posts because they're relatable.
 More so than the next blog, or maybe not and you read several but you find my posts provide a unique angle other blogs don't.
 Whatever the reason, this blog isn't the first of it's kind or last to be created, but people still find their way here and enjoy what I have to share.

 And it's the same for every blog.